 The Pharm.D.
-(Pharmacy Doctorate) is the entry-level degree for professional pharmacy in the U.S. Pharmacists practice in a variety of patient care and research settings, including clinics/hospitals, community pharmacy, managed- and long-term care facilities, government/public health, non-profit organizations and foundations, and the pharmaceutical industry.
+(Doctor of Pharmacy) is the entry-level degree for professional pharmacy in the U.S. Pharmacists practice in a variety of patient care and research settings, including clinics/hospitals, community pharmacy, managed- and long-term care facilities, government/public health, non-profit organizations and foundations, and the pharmaceutical industry.

 Entrance into the Pharm.D. program requires at least two years of Pre-Pharmacy undergraduate prerequisite coursework, followed by the four-year Pharm.D. curriculum.
 UH College of Pharmacy's student-centered, competency-based professional curriculum includes significant critical thinking and problem-solving exercises, case studies, and small group instruction.
 The College aspires to foster a commitment to lifelong learning and an environment where students develop the knowledge, attitudes and skills consistent with the profession's high standards.